-I am the Senior Vice President and the duly authorized representative of the firm of whose address is 8400 Boone Blvd.
+I am the Senior Vice President and the duly authorized representative of the firm of Billy Casper Golf, LLC whose address is 8400 Boone Blvd.
 Ste.
-350, Vienna, VA 22182 and that I possess the legal authority to make this affidavit on behalf of myself and the firm for which I am acting.
+350, Vienna, VA 22182 and that I passess the legal authority to make this affidavit on behalf of myself and the firm for which I am and that I possess the legal authority to make this affidavit on behalf of myself and the firm for which I am acting.